jorgefz/ulib/readme.md

 ```

 *Copy an array*.
-Copies the values of an array into another.
+Copies the values of an array into another,
+and returns a pointer ot it.
 On fail, it returns a NULL pointer.

 ```c